fintech-projects/blockchain-homework/README.md

-blockchain-homework
 # BLOCKCHAIN CASE STUDY

 ## EVERLEDGER
 Everledger is the digital transparency company, providing technology solutions to increase transparency in global supply chains.
-Their purpose is to contribute greater clarity and confidence in the marketplaces where transparency is a strategic imperative.

 ### Everledger wins major Australian Government critical minerals blockchain pilot project
 The world’s first digital blockchain pilot for critical minerals is a collaboration between Everledger and significant contributors from Australia and world experts.

 Everledger’s blockchain technology will be used to create a ‘digital certification’ for critical minerals throughout the supply chain from extraction to processing and export to global markets.
 The pilot will help companies in the sector adhere to compliance regulations and increase the demand for Australian minerals in global markets while also simplifying the process and lowering costs.

 <kbd>![Everledger Diamonds](blockchain-case-study/images/Everledger.png)